 - implements Student.java interface.

 - Helper methods and all application logic should be put in this class.

-- Whenever custom methods are added in this class, the corresponding methods will be added to Student interface on next service build.
+- Whenever custom methods are added in this class, the corresponding methods will be added to the Student interface on the next service build.

 Relations among Model interfaces / classes :-

 Out of these model classes / interfaces, only StudentImpl.java is allowed to add additional (custom) methods at model level to developer.
 Relations among Service interfaces / classes :-